awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 **Example**
 In the following replication configuration:
 + Each rule filters on a different key prefix so that each rule applies to a distinct subset of objects\.
-Amazon S3 replicates objects with key names `Tax/doc1.pdf` and `Project/project1.txt`, but it doesn't replicate objects with the key name `PersonalDoc/documentA`\.
+In this example, Amazon S3 replicates objects with the key names *`Tax/doc1.pdf`* and *`Project/project1.txt`*, but it doesn't replicate objects with the key name *`PersonalDoc/documentA`*\.
 + Rule priority is irrelevant because the rules apply to two distinct sets of objects\.
 The next example shows what happens when rule priority is applied\.
-+ The second rule specifies a storage class for object replicas\.
++ The second rule specifies the S3 Standard\-IA storage class for object replicas\.
 Amazon S3 uses the specified storage class for those object replicas\.

 ```